4-Star LB Branden Jennings

 As one of the top players at his position, he’s definitely wreaked havoc on opposing offenses at the high school level, but he also showed a great amount of athleticism in workouts and during visits to campuses.
 It definitely won’t be long before Branden Jennings is doing that at the next level.

 This article was originally published December 4, 2019.
-It was updated to reflect Jennings’ verbal commitment in February 2020.
+It was updated to reflect Jennings’ verbal commitment in February 2020 and decommitment in October 2020.